 For Amazon, we have a Prime membership, which I highly recommend for many reasons but especially if you shop for groceries online.
 Without Prime, shipping fees can add up.
 Also, with Prime, the shipping times are truly blazing fast.
 They are currently running a special that allows you to try it free for 30 days and I think that's worth doing.

 Thrive Market Review

 The new entrant is Thrive Market.
-Thrive Market is focused on natural and organic groceries and household products, so it’s more niche than the other two, but we use a lot of those products in our household.
+Thrive Market is focused on natural and organic foods and household products, so it's more niche than the other two, but we use a lot of those products in our household.
 Thrive Market has taken $159 million (!) in venture capital funding, so they are very serious about becoming dominant in their niche.

-Thrive Market benefits:
+Thrive Market Pros:

-Thrive Market drawbacks:
+Thrive Market Cons:

 As you can see above, there are definite pros and cons.
 The fact that shipping isn't free under $49 doesn't bother me because we don't order in small quantities so it never comes into play.
 In that way, it's similar to how we use Vitacost.

 Thrive Market tries to save on shipping both for financial reasons and to be more green by packaging everything into as few boxes as possible.
 This means there's more variability in the shipping speed.
 I've gotten orders as quickly as 3 days and as slowly as 2 weeks.
 So you have to think further ahead when shopping at Thrive Market than Amazon, but the savings to the planet of the reduced packing materials and carbon footprint are no doubt real.
 It just depends on what you value, and as I said, we make use of all three of these options.